BioEnergy Control System

 03

-Communication Molecules: The Messengers of Energy Allocation
+Communication Molecules Messengers of the Energy Allocation System

 Hormones